Atmosera-CoPilot-Dev/self-paced/rest-api/instructions.md

 # REST API

+_Follow the instructions using Copilot as your coding assistant._

-All starter files are located in the starter folder.
+_All starter files are located in the starter folder._

-## Part 1 - Bash API
+## Part 1 - Bash scripts using REST API

 In file `create-repos.sh`: